nick92/SolarNest/README.md

-# ☀️ OpenSolar
+# ☀️ SolarNest

-**OpenSolar** is an open-source solar panel production and battery monitoring system built for Raspberry Pi, written in Go, with a React dashboard frontend.
+**SolarNest** is an open-source solar panel production and battery monitoring system built for Raspberry Pi, written in Go, with a React dashboard frontend.

 ## 🚀 Features
 - Real-time solar + battery monitoring